benlagrone/AnimalSafariKids/README.md

 DONE!
 Here's your video: shorts/1701788183/short.avi
 ```

+## Setup

+- Create the external Docker network used by both services:
+  - docker network create fortress-phronesis-net

+- Start the image generation API (sd-api) on that network using its docker-compose.yml:
+  - docker compose up -d

+- Add the Image API URL root to this project’s `.env` (keeps existing keys):
+  - printf 'IMAGE_API_BASE_URL=http://sd-api:8000\n' >> .env

+- Build this app’s image:
+  - docker build -t shortrocity .

+- Run this app on the same network (loads .env from the mounted project):
+  - docker run --rm --network fortress-phronesis-net -v "$(pwd)":/app shortrocity source.txt

 ## Image API (Stable Diffusion)

 Configure the external Stable Diffusion HTTP API via `IMAGE_API_BASE_URL`.
 Only the root and path are configurable; the request body structure remains as defined by the app.
 The request is sent to `/txt2img` and the client supports both base64-style responses and URL-based responses.